As Neves

-As Neves (Galician for the snows) is a municipality in Galicia, Spain in the province of Pontevedra.

-It has 4,429 people (2010).
-Until 1904 it was called Setados.
+As Neves is a town and municipality in Galicia, Spain in the province of Pontevedra.
+It has a population of 3,678 people (2024).
+It was previously known as Setados.

 Geography

-As Neves has four elements that make up its geography: the Xuliana river's valley in the western part, the Minho river's valley in the south, along the border with Portugal, the Termes river's valley in the east and the Mountains of Paradanta in the north.
+As Neves has four elements that make up its geography: the Xuliana river's valley in the western part, the Minho river's valley in the south, along the border with Portugal, the Termes river's valley in the east and the Paradanta Mountains in the north.

+Name

+The municipality was known as Setados until 1904, with the capital located in the neighbouring parish of Santa Eugenia de Setados.

 Economy

-The town's main economy sources are the forest, wood, and "Condado" wine, one the kinds of wine under protected designation of origin Rías Baixas.
+The town's main economy sources are the forest, wood, and Condado wine, a variety of wine under protected designation of origin Rías Baixas.